-From the Black Dahlia to Elisa Lam, the Cecil Hotel had a reputation as one of LA's most haunted buildings thanks to its many deaths.
+From the Black Dahlia to Elisa Lam, the Cecil Hotel had a reputation as one of Los Angeles' most haunted buildings thanks to its many deaths.

 Nestled within the busy streets of Downtown Los Angeles lies one of the most infamous buildings in horror history: the Cecil Hotel.

 Since opening its doors in 1927, the Cecil Hotel has been plagued with unfortunate and mysterious circumstances.
 Over 16 different deaths by non-natural occurrences and unexplained paranormal events have taken place at the hotel over the years.
 On top of that, it has played host to some of America’s most notorious villains.